abhijith0505/abhijith0505.github.io/_posts/2025-03-08-omscs-guide.md

 - **TOEFL is straightforward** – **A week of preparation is usually enough**.
 - **IELTS is another option**, but TOEFL is more commonly recommended.
 - **It is advisable to watch YouTube tutorials and take one or two mock tests** to familiarize yourself with the test format.

+> "People say you need a month of prep, but honestly, a focused weekend is enough if your English is decent."

 ---